nandita2291/100-Days-of-ML-Code/README.md

 *Day 3 - Predicting Iris flower species using Logistic Regression*

 Here we used Logistic Regression to predict the species of iris flowers from the iris database.
 You can download the dataset used from : https://www.kaggle.com/uciml/iris

+*Day 4 - Predicting House Prices using Linear Regression*

+Here we used Linear Regression to predict the house prices.
+You can download the dataset used from : https://www.kaggle.com/aariyan101/usa-housingcsv